-Get some background on your topic
+Get some background on music-related topics and history

 - Brainstorm a list of 6-8 keywords associated with your topic.
 These can include key composers or theorists, music terms, or any other words that come to mind.
-These keywords will give you a something to watch for when you're reading your background sources.
+These keywords will give you something to watch for when you're reading your background sources.

 - Your list of keywords might change, and that's ok!
 Keep track of new keywords you identify as you explore the background on your topic.
 These keywords may get narrower or broader as you learn more about your topic, and it's important to stay flexible - you never know what path your research may take.

 - Don't forget to look at the end of the encyclopedia entry you're reading - there may be a great bibliography that can point you toward additional relevant resources!